AndresGraneroSala/brokenCalculator/README.md

 ## Solution calculator calculator
 This calculator is on the left.
-The calculator find solutions using + - ÷ *
+The calculator find solutions using + - ÷ X
 Like the normal calculator, this one has no commutative property.

 # Hammer